SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 - *Intermedio* (intermediate): the pupil completes tasks in known situations autonomously and continuously; solves tasks in unknown situations, using the resources provided by the teacher or found elsewhere, even if in a discontinuous and not completely autonomous way.
 - *Avanzato* (advanced): the pupil completes tasks in known and unknown situations, mobilizing a variety of resources both provided by the teacher and found elsewhere, independently and continuously.

 For *superiori*, grades can be non-numeric values for subjects like religion and to express a very low value ("not classifiable", NC for short, equivalent to a very serious insufficiency<span class="tooltip">`*`<span class="tooltiptext">Practically 0</span></span>) or, for all the other cases, **numbers ranging from 2 to 10**<span class="tooltip">`*`<span class="tooltiptext">Even if technically they are from 1 to 10, numbers lower than 2 are very, very rarely used for grades</span></span>.
-6 is the threshold of sufficiency, meaning that you must stay above that mark on average to be sufficient on a subject and ultimately pass the school.
+6 is the threshold of sufficiency, meaning that you must stay above that mark on average to be sufficient in a subject and ultimately pass the school.

 | Grade                 |Value|
 |-----------------------|-----|